Thinking of building your own age verification & permission management platform? Consider these four areas carefully before you make a decision.

 Building your own complaint age verification and permission platform is risky.
 If strict guidelines are violated, hefty fines may be imposed.
 Businesses that have been found to be noncompliant have faced major negativity from consumers and the press.
 No company wants to be part of a negative public story, especially when involving children.

-2. Are you getting the best ROI for your effort?
+2. Are you getting the best ROI (return of investment) for your effort?

 - Identity verification isn't as simple as a credit card